-Built in 1971, by Main Iron Works of Houma, Louisiana (hull #258) as the Corsair for the Interstate Oil Transportation Company of Philadelphia, Pennsylvania.
+Built in 1971, by Main Iron Works Incorporated of Houma, Louisiana (hull #258) as the Corsair for the Interstate Oil Transportation Company of Philadelphia, Pennsylvania.

 At the time, the Interstate Oil Transportation Company operated two fleets.
 Their Northeast Fleet, which was referred to as the "Green Fleet."
 Operated in Philadelphia, Pennsylvania.
 And their Southern Fleet, which was referred to as the "White fleet" which operated out of Tampa, Florida.

-However, in March of 1989.
-The Exxon Valdez ran aground in Prince William Sound near Valdez, Alaska.
-In 1990, the Oil Pollution Act of 1990 was passed calling for the double hulling of all petroleum carrying vessels by January 1st of 2015.
-As well, as other stipulations that effected Maritrans including manning, preparedness and spill prevention.
+In March of 1989, the Exxon Valdez ran aground in Prince William Sound near Valdez, Alaska.
+And in 1990, the Oil Pollution Act of 1990 was passed calling for the double hulling of all petroleum carrying vessels by January 1st of 2015.
+As well, as other stipulations that effected Maritrans including manning, preparedness, and spill prevention.
 Maritrans filed suit to fight the stipulations set fourth by OPA '90.

-By the mid 1990's Maritrans operating partners had begun to consolidate its business.
-By first, backing out of the black oil trade and carrying only petroleum products and petrochemicals.
-The phosphate trade and local transport in Baltimore, Maryland that was part of the Harbor Towing subsidiary did not fit into Maritrans's new business model.
-As Maritrans backed out local companies established operations in the area.
-They included Bouchard Transportation of Melville, New York and Vane Brothers of Baltimore, Maryland.
+By the mid 1990's, the Maritrans Operating Partners had begun to consolidate its business.
+By first, backing out of the black oil trade, and carrying only petroleum products and petrochemicals.
+The phosphate trade, and local transportation in Baltimore, Maryland that was part of the Harbor Towing subsidiary did not fit into Maritrans's new business model.
+As Maritrans backed out local transportation companies emerged, and established operations in the area.
+They included the Bouchard Transportation Company of Melville, New York and the Vane Brothers Company of Baltimore, Maryland.

-In 1998, the tug was acquired by the K-Sea Transportation Partnership of East Brunswick, New Jersey.
+In 1998, the tug was acquired by the K-Sea Transportation Partnership Incorporated of East Brunswick, New Jersey.
 Where she was renamed as the Beaufort Sea.

 In 2004, the tug was outfitted with a JAK coupler system.

-In 2011, the K-Sea Transportation Partnership was acquired by the Kirby Corporation of Channelview, Texas.
+In 2011, the K-Sea Transportation Partnership Incorporated was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

 (Captain Eric Takakjian, Captain Ted Bishop, Chris Scarborough)